My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 Alive and Kicking: A Simple Minds Retrospective

 Simple Minds is an enigma.
-I don’t know if there are many bands that scaled the heights they did only to slide down into relative obscurity, but still soldier on undaunted (mostly).
-A few years ago, I heard they’d released an album and was shocked to learn it was their seventeenth – only to be followed by two more in the years after, including one this year in which they’re now on tour.
-I was shocked since I hadn’t given them a thought in almost thirty years and hadn’t come across any sign of them in the interregnum.
-So this Retro is to celebrate their music and accomplishments and check out what they’ve been doing for the past thirty years.
+I don’t know if there are many bands that scaled the heights they did only to slide down into relative obscurity, but who still soldiers on undaunted (mostly).
+A few years ago, I heard they had released an album and was shocked to learn it was their seventeenth – only to be followed by two more in the years after, including one this year in which they’re now touring.
+I was shocked since I hadn’t given them a thought in almost thirty years and had not come across any sign of them in the interregnum.
+Therefore, this profile is to both celebrate their music and accomplishments and check out what they’ve been doing for the past thirty years.

 The Playlist